CptCornWault/blender_automated_csv_rendering/README.md

 # blender_automated_csv_rendering v1.x

-A lesson in automating renders from a CSV file in blender
+The following is intended to accompany a lesson in automating renders from a CSV file in blender.
 This lesson and its instructions is a work in progress, but feel free to use it any time.
 Check back later for links to the YouTube video series.
 If you encounter a problem with the instructions or the script, please don't hesitate to file an issue.